 Active Ingredients in Coffee

-First, let’s take a look at what’s actually in your coffee, and we’re not talking about your choice of creamer.
+First, let’s take a look at what’s actually in your coffee and I’m not talking about your choice of creamer.
 Coffee by itself is a pretty healthy beverage.
 It’s really the additives like sugar and sugary creamers that can start to make it unhealthy.

 Coffee has hundreds of bioactive compounds like antioxidants that can have positive health benefits to the person drinking it.
 Coffee may contain the following: